maksimzinchenko/rsschool-cv/cv.md

 I try to study new technologies, deal with pilot developments and implement them in practice.

-Have some experience in training IT specialists for a company.
+Have some experience in training IT specialists.

 I conduct a regular audit of the technologies studied and the knowledge gained.

 Also have some experience in the field of technical support for users of a telecommunications provider.

 ## Code examples:
 [GitHub: https://github.com/maksimzinchenko](https://github.com/maksimzinchenko)